maxtue/ApartmentListings/README.md

 Scrape and analyze apartment listings for rent and sale from Germanys most popular housing website [Immobilienscout24.de](https://www.immobilienscout24.de/) with Python.

 ## Motivation
-Get the Apartment listings for all of Germany.
+Get the apartment listings for all of Germany.
 The scraper will go through every individual listing expose, exctract the most important parameters and store them in a .csv file.

 ## Features
 Visualize median rents and number of listings in a zip code or district over time: